Advisory Groups and Task Forces

 The Student Advisory Council will report to the Minister of Education and Early Childhood Learning.

-What responsibilities would the Student Advisory Council have?
+What responsibilities would Student Advisory Council members have?

-The Student Advisory Council will be responsible for
+Student Advisory Council members will be responsible for

 • attending meetings